Obligations with Physical Delivery in a Multi-Layered Financial Network: The model

 The payment function $P_i$ is defined, given the portfolio holdings of all other firms and the prevailing market price, so that the mark-to-market value of the payments does not exceed the available marked-to-market realized assets.
 Additionally, by constraining the payments between $0$ and $\bar p_i$, we enforce the limited liabilities assumption.
 The inclusion of the payment utility function $h_i$ is to guarantee that the resultant payments will satisfy the desired regulatory environment (e.g., prioritization or proportionality).
 We refer to Section~\ref{Sec:h} for constructions of the payment utility function under financially interesting regulations.
 This payment scheme is general enough to cover regulatory environments beyond the standard frameworks in the literature, i.e.\ proportional and prioritized payments, to include, e.g., a surplus repayment scheme described in Example~\ref{Ex:surplus}.

 However, firm $i$ may choose to trade more assets than required to make its payments; this additional trading will be done in order to optimize some \emph{utility function} $u_i$.
 To guarantee absolute priority, the final number of assets that firm $i$ holds must exceed, in each asset, the payment $P_i(y,q)$.
+In this way the utility function is redundant, and unnecessary, for firms that are insolvent as they must cover exactly their payments $P_i(y,q)$.
 Further, we constrain the actions of each bank so that it can obtain its desired portfolio without loss of mark-to-market valuation from its marked-to-market assets.
 Thus the vector of asset holdings for firm $i$ is given by the bilevel program

 By enforcing the non-negativity constraint, we encode a no-short selling assumption.
 Note that we allow firms to throw away wealth in determining their final portfolio holdings.
 While mathematically this is possible, all examples considered herein will guarantee that any value in $Y_i(y,q)$ will have terminal (mark-to-market) wealth equal to the value of the firm's assets.